Capstone-Projects-2025-Spring/project-3d-printer-security/documentation/docs/requirements/features-and-requirements.md

 - Security program must exist in the form of an executable file.

 ## Nonfunctional Requirements
--Executable should not impede normal function of its resident computer system.
+- Executable should not impede normal function of its resident computer system.
--Executable should run in background
+- Executable should run in background
--Executable should launch directly from file, without additional input.
+- Executable should launch directly from file, without additional input.